-Sol Soap is a family business that produces cold process soap, body scrubs and other unique bath products!
+Sol Soap is a veteran-owned, family business that produces cold process soap, body scrubs and other unique bath products!
 We are defined by the quality of our products, reasonable pricing and the meaningful connections that we create with customers!
-Giving back is also a big part of who we are as a business and we donate 10% of our profits to veteran based organizations!
+Giving back is also a big part of who we are as a business and we donate 10% of our sales to veteran-based and other worthwhile charities and organizations!

 Handmade Cold Process Soap